cloud-gov/product/adr/ADR-0009-shield-advanced.md

     * For reference, a single AWS account has a default quota of [200 distributions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cloudfront-limits.html#limits-web-distributions).
 * Create Web ACL(s) in the commercial AWS account and associate them with WAF and each CloudFront distribution.
     * I think we can have one ACL for all distributions.
-    * WAF is already enabled in our GovCloud account.
-We will most likely keep it enabled so that customers who broker their own CDNs have at least the protection of the Managed Rulesets.
+    * WAF will remain enabled in our GovCloud account.
+This means that customers who do not broker their own CDN will pay the latency cost of WAF twice: Once at our CloudFront distribution and again at our load balancer.
+It also makes the architecture less intuitive for platform engineers and operators because we can now create WAF rules in two places instead of one.
+However, if we remove WAF from our load balancers, customers who broker their own CDN will be unprotected until we complete follow-on work on the External Domain Broker.
+To maintain their current level of protection, we will keep WAF enabled on both sets of resources.
+The Commercial WAF have no rules associated with it except those added by Shield Advanced, and managed rulesets will continue to be managed in GovCloud WAF.
 * Enable Shield Advanced on the new CloudFront distributions.
     * Use the [aws_shield_protection](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/shield_protection) resource.
 One per protected resource (CloudFront distribution, in this case).
     * Add a [aws_shield_protection_group](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/shield_protection_group) resource so traffic is analyzed across all resources.